Research and reports

 But what do letting agents do?
 And crucially, what are the average letting agent fees (or letting agency fees) for landlords?

 Download your free in-depth guide on what you should know about letting agent fees.
 Get access to hints and tips at the click of a few buttons.

 While you may be aware of the fees involved in buying a property, what about letting agent fees, and how can you factor them into your plans?

 Letting agent fees are payments that landlords make to letting agents for the services they provide.

-The letting agent fees charged and the services included differ from one letting agent to another, but typically landlords are paying the letting agent for things like tenant-finding, reference checks and property management.
+The letting agent fees and the services included differ from one letting agent to another, but typically landlords are paying the letting agent for things like tenant-finding, reference checks and property management.

 The fees you pay will depend on the services you choose, and you may pay them as a flat fee or as a percentage of your rent.
 If you're thinking of using a letting agent, our how to choose a letting agent guide is a great place to start.

-The second level involves the agent collecting rent every month, and following up with any arrears.
+Rent collection: this level involves the agent collecting rent every month, and following up with any arrears.
 Some landlords choose to outsource this to avoid the hassle of chasing late payment.

-Of course, there is no requirement for you to have a letting agent at all.
+Of course, there’s no requirement for you to have a letting agent at all.
 Many landlords choose to complete the entire lettings process themselves.
 Your choice here will depend on a range of factors, including your proximity to the property, and the level of service that you would otherwise need from an agent.